 is also a homomorphism.
 Thus, from the viewpoint of category theory,

 can be viewed as a covariant functor from the category of LCH left-continuous semigroups to the category of CH left-continuous semigroups.
 We will see this functorial property being used a little later in this course.
+(The issue turns out to be considerably more delicate than I thought, as pointed out in comments; see this article for further discussion.)

 The left-continuous non-commutative semigroup structure of may appear to be terribly weak when compared against the jointly continuous commutative group structure of